sciZer0/newdiscoveries/c/README.md

 And “wishful thinking” isn’t useful in science.

-Truth is not what we should love a lot but what is in reality, what we can watch in reality.
+Truth is not what we should love a lot but what is in reality.

-Official science mistakenly considers that Energy is only the thing that can always convert into another form Energy, but in reality Energy is just the resource that is being spent on Work.
-In some cases, the result of Work cannot be converted back into Energy.
+Official science mistakenly considers that Energy is only the thing that can always be converted to another form Energy, but in reality Energy is just the resource that is being spent on Work.
+In some cases, the result of Work cannot be converted back to Energy.

 Now, whether you like it or not, but the New Law of Conservation of Energy -- which is a true Law of Conservation of Energy -- is following:

 > **In some cases, Energy can neither be created nor destroyed — only converted from one form of Energy to another, but in another cases, Energy can be taken for free or can be destroyed**

 --